Stop Social Media Hopping Now to Save Your Business Later

 Social media need to work as channels leading back to your website and business.

 Social media sites do not make sense as a long time investment of time, effort and money.
-Sooner or later, or rather sooner they all deteriorate and you have to build up your network from scratch elsewhere.
+Sooner or later they all deteriorate and you have to build up your network from scratch elsewhere.

 You need to take control back and network with people directly.